dohack/Your-First-C-TDD-Project/README.md

 ## Conclusion

 This README.md provides an overview of the project's structure, objectives, and rationale for using specific files and approaches.
 It emphasizes automation, TDD principles, separation of concerns, and clear test objectives for maintaining code quality and functionality validation.

+## What Next?

+ 10 different types of tests that can be conducted using Python:

+1. **Unit Tests:** Test individual units or components of the code in isolation.
+2. **Integration Tests:** Test how different components/modules work together.
+3. **Functional Tests:** Test the functionality of the entire system or application.
+4. **Regression Tests:** Test to ensure that new code changes do not break existing functionalities.
+5. **Performance Tests:** Test the performance and efficiency of the code under various conditions.
+6. **Security Tests:** Test for vulnerabilities and security risks in the code.
+7. **Stress Tests:** Test the behavior of the system under high load or stress conditions.
+8. **Boundary Tests:** Test the behavior of the code at boundary conditions and edge cases.
+9. **Compatibility Tests:** Test the compatibility of the code with different platforms or environments.
+10. **Usability Tests:** Test the usability and user experience aspects of the application or system.

+These are just a few examples of the types of tests that can be conducted using Python.
+Depending on the nature of your project, you may choose to conduct one or more of these tests to ensure the quality, reliability, and performance of your codebase.